Azure-Samples/ms-identity-docs-code-javascript/msal-client-credentials-flow/README.md

 node app.js
 ```

-If everything worked, the sample you should receive a response from the API similar to this:
+If everything worked, you should receive a response from the API similar to this:

 ```console
 $ node app.js